The application deadline is Wednesday, Jan. 5, 2022, at 5 p.m.

 The University Of California Irvine Medical Center offers one Post-Graduate Year Two Pharmacy Resident in Infectious Diseases position, which is on candidate status for accreditation by ASHP and is sponsored by UC Irvine Medical Center.
 Download this program overview (PDF) ›

 Period of Appointment: July 12, 2021 (New Employee Orientation) through July 15, 2022

 Salary: Approximately $53,949 annually

 Health Insurance: Medical, dental, and vision coverage through UC Irvine sponsored plans

 Vacation: 21 days accrued over the year.
 In order to maximize residency training, residents will be allowed two weeks of paid vacation leave for the residency year

-Paid Professional Leave: Two weeks (10 working days) are allowed to attend professional meetings (Infectious Diseases Society of America’s annual meeting, ASHP Mid-Year and Western States Conference)
+Paid Professional Leave: Two weeks (10 working days) are allowed to attend professional meetings (Infectious Diseases Society of America’s annual meeting, ASHP Mid-Year and UC Pharmacy Leadership Collaborative Conference)

 Learning experience descriptions

-UC Irvine Medical Center offers a number of infectious diseases specialty rotations, in addition to general rotations.
-A brief description of learning experiences that the PGY2-ID resident will participate is included.
+UC Irvine Medical Center offers a number of Infectious Diseases Specialty Rotations, in addition to general rotations.
+A brief description of learning experiences that the PGY2-ID resident will participate is included in this document.
 For general learning experiences that both PGY1 and PGY2 residents participate, additional information is found in PharmAcademic®.